 Russ Chandler Stadium

-With a seating capacity of 4,157, Georgia Tech's baseball facility more than doubled in size from the previous stadium.
+At a current capacity of 4,157, Georgia Tech's baseball facility more than doubled in size when the renovations were complete in 2002.
 Russ Chandler Stadium features approximately 1,100 chairback seats behind the home plate area in addition to nearly 3,000 bleacher seats.
-Space is available down the left field line for future expansion that would bring the capacity to over 5,000.

-The facility includes locker rooms for both Georgia Tech and the visiting team, as well as one for the umpires.
-Tech's locker room area, which has moved to the third base side of the stadium, includes a player's lounge with a large-screen television, a video room where players and coaches can break down game film, and a separate locker area for the coaching staff.
+The facility features locker rooms for both Georgia Tech and the visiting team, as well as one for the umpires.
+Tech's clubhouse, which is located on the third base side of the stadium, includes a player's lounge, a video room where players and coaches can break down game film, and a separate locker area for the coaching staff.
 A state-of-the-art athletic training room is adjacent to the Tech locker room in addition to a sizeable weight room and workout facility.

 The stadium features three covered batting cages and pitching mounds.
 One is located underneath the grandstand, while an enclosed area above the left field grandstand houses two additional cages and mounds.